cambiotraining/sars-cov-2-genomics/08-case_study_eqa.md

 It is important to inspect the results of this file, to identify any mutations with severe effects on annotated proteins, or identify samples with an abnormal high number of "mixed" bases.

 :::exercise
-Open the `variants_long_table.csv` file and answer the following questions:
+Open the `variants_long_table.csv` file and answer the following questions.
+If you need a reminder of where to find this file, consult the [Consensus > Output Files](04-consensus.html#Output_Files) section of the materials, or the [Viralrecon output documentation](https://nf-co.re/viralrecon/2.5/output).

 - How many variants have allele frequency < 75%?
 - Does any of the samples have a particularly high number of these low-frequency variants, compared to other samples?
 (This could indicate cross-contamination of samples)